-Use this guide to prepare for the 2024 hurricane season.
+Use this guide to prepare for the 2025 hurricane season.

-Last year, South Florida evaded a direct hit from a hurricane.
-For 2024, weather forecasters are predicting an extremely active 2024 hurricane season, citing warm sea surface temperatures and less wind shear to break up these massive storms.
-Their forecast calls for 5 major hurricanes out of 11 total hurricanes.
-Will our luck hold out in 2024?
+For 2025, weather forecasters are predicting an above active hurricane season, citing continued warm sea surface temperatures.
+Their forecast calls for 4 major hurricanes out of 19 total storms.
 If a storm approaches South Florida, all it takes is a slight shift of the storm's path and we could be in the cross hairs of damaging winds, rain, possible flooding, hail, and even tornadoes.

 Planning ahead is essential to keeping yourself and your family safe during a storm.